+All companies except one company agreed.
+ZTE assumes a critical issue in 8-1.

+Proposal 11 (16/17): There is no need for configuration of initial value of RX_DELIV when PDCP is re-established for AM MRB (no specification change)

 For Proposal 2 of R2-2209551, many companies thought that it is up to NW configuration if P3 is agreed, since MRB release and add is already supported.
 Thus, the rapporteur would like to ask companies’ view on whether additional specification impact is expected.